-702 - DRAFTING III

-Prerequisite - At least a B+ final grade in Drafting II.
+702 - DRAFTING III Meets 5 Times/Week - 1 Credit Grades 11, 12 Prerequisite - At least a B+ final grade in Drafting II

 This individual study in drafting is based on your interests and future plans.
 Perspective illustration and architectural design are the main focus of this 3rd year course.
 The use of model construction and computer aided design add interest and variety to this upper level course aimed at the serious drafting student.
+Johnson College partners with HHS in a Dual Enrollment agreement.

-703 - ACCELERATED DRAFTING WITH INTRODUCTION TO ENGINEERING AND DESIGN
+703 ACCELERATED DRAFTING WITH INTRODUCTION TO ENGINEERING AND DESIGN